What is PSA?

 Does an elevated PSA level mean you have prostate cancer?

 Prostate cancer CAN cause PSA levels to rise.
-Traditionally, medical experts recommend prostate cancer screening to detect, monitor, and treat the condition.
+Traditionally, medical experts recommended prostate cancer screening to detect, monitor, and treat the condition.
+Now, screening is reserved for patients with urinary signs or symptoms, and family history of prostate cancer

-It involves a series of PSA tests, rectal exams and imaging tests like x-rays, ultrasound, and cystoscopy.
+It involves a series of PSA tests, rectal exams and imaging tests like ultrasound, and cystoscopy in cases of urinary obstruction.

 The Baltimore Longitudinal Study of Aging (BLSA) found that men with a PSA rate of change (PSA velocity) greater than 0.75 ng/mL/year were at increased risk of being diagnosed with prostate cancer and that PSA velocity was more specific than a 4.0 ng/mL PSA cutoff (90 versus 60 percent specificity) .